Pagination

 Backward Pagination

-The backward Pagination works very much the same expect you need to use diffrent keywords on the all query of your blueprint.
+The backward pagination works similarly, but you need to use different keywords in the all query of your blueprint.

 • last : Responsible for the retuned chuck size